 The influence of the Italian Renaissance style is visible in the beautiful limestone facade of the São Vicente de Fora church.
 Seven niches hold statues of saints, including one of St. Vincent.
 The central section of the facade is topped of with an elegant balustrade and flanked by two bell towers.

 The church has a Latin cross layout with a barrel-vaulted single nave.
 Most notable is the Baroque altarpiece, commissioned in the early eighteenth century by king John V. It was created by the Portuguese sculptor Joaquim Machado de Castro, with large wooden statues of angels and an altar covered by an enormous baldachin.

 Like so many other buildings in Lisbon, the church was severely damaged by the earthquake of 1755, when the main roof and dome collapsed onto the worshippers.

 The highlight of the adjoining Augustine monastery are the cloisters, decorated with eighteenth-century blue-colored azulejos, ceramic tiles.
 The azulejo panels show historic scenes and fables of the famous French writer Jean de La Fontaine.

 A corridor connects the church of São Vicente de Fora with the former refectory of the Augustinian monks.

 In 1885, after religious orders were banned from Portugal, the refectory became a pantheon for the Braganza family, the last monarchs to rule Portugal.
-Most of the Portuguese monarchs, starting in the sixteenth century with John V and ending with the last king of Portugal Manuel II, were buried here.
-The tombs of king Carlos and heir to the throne Luis Filipe, both tragically assassinated in 1908 at the Praça do Comércio, get special attention in the form of a female statue shown weeping over the tombs.
+Most of the Portuguese monarchs, starting in the seventeenth century with John IV (†1656) and ending with the last king of Portugal Manuel II (†1932), were buried here.
+The tombs of King Carlos I and heir to the throne Luis Filipe, both tragically assassinated in 1908 at the Praça do Comércio, get special attention in the form of a female statue shown weeping over the tombs.